-Over the years, more than 4,000 influencer marketing campaigns have been run on our platform.
-These include campaigns for both large and small brands, more and less successful campaigns, campaigns in both local and foreign markets.
+Over the years, more than 5,000 influencer marketing campaigns have been run on our platform.
+These include campaigns for both large and small brands, more and less successful campaigns, and campaigns in both local and foreign markets.
 These thousands of campaigns have also revealed some marketing mistakes that marketers tend to make.

 Let’s see what they are and how to avoid them! 👇🏼